• Products

 Bulk

-This option only affects bulk emails, typically those sent by an automated service, whose header has the Precedence field set to "bulk" or the Auto-Submitted field set to "no".
+This option only affects bulk emails, typically those sent by an automated service, whose header has the Precedence field set to “bulk” or the Auto-Submitted field is not set to “no”.
 You can handle bulk emails several ways:

 • Ignore the email and do nothing